dport96/ITM352/morea/180.Assignment3/reading-code-examples.md

 });

 app.get("/add_to_cart", function (request, response) {
-    var products_key = request.query['products_key']; // get the product key sent from the form post var quantities = request.query['quantities'].map(Number); // Get quantities from the form post and convert strings from form post to numbers request.session.cart[products_key] = quantities; // store the quantities array in the session cart object with the same products_key. response.redirect('./cart.html');
+    let products_key = request.query['products_key']; // get the product key sent from the form post let quantities = request.query['quantities'].map(Number); // Get quantities from the form post and convert strings from form post to numbers request.session.cart[products_key] = quantities; // store the quantities array in the session cart object with the same products_key. response.redirect('./cart.html');
 });